 - Launch Configuration Manager console.

 - Go to Administration > Overview > Site Configuration.

 - Right click Servers and Site System Roles and click Create Site System Server.

-On the General page, click Browse and select Windows 10 computer.
-Select the site code and click Next.
+On the General page of create site system server wizard, click Browse and select Windows 10 computer on which you want to install the distribution point role.
+Select the correct site code and click Next.

 On the Proxy page, specify the internet proxy server if you have one in your setup.
 Otherwise click Next.